dcorre/otrain/docs/global_description.rst

 Apply a trained model on candidates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It assumes that you already ran ``otrainee`` on a set of images.
+It assumes that you already ran ``otrain`` on a set of images.
 For instance you have a ``candidates/`` folder containing the cutouts that need to be classified by the CNN algorithm.

 .. code-block:: console

-    otrainee-infer --cutouts PATH_CUTOUTS --model PATH_MODEL
+    otrain-infer --cutouts PATH_CUTOUTS --model PATH_MODEL

 Replace: